 The documentary 'Super Size Me' is a very extreme depiction of how food can make someone feel.
 In this 2004 movie, Morgan Spurlock sets out to eat only McDonald's food 3 times per day for 30 days to explore the connection between the obesity epidemic and the increased intake of fast food in our country.
 He consumes nothing, not even water, unless it comes from McDonald's, and if he's ever asked to 'super size' a meal, he has to say yes, hence the title.
 In addition, he restricts his physical activity.

-The old saying 'you are what you eat' may have some truth to it.
-Most of us have likely experienced, in one way or another, how food can make us feel after eating it.
+The old saying "you are what you eat" may have some truth to it.
+Most of us have likely experienced, in one way or another, how food can make us feel bad after eating it.
 Maybe you've felt uncomfortable and tired after a big Thanksgiving meal or energized to start your morning after a healthy fruit smoothie.
 Food affects both our physical and mental health.

 How Nutrients Help Your Brain

-How we feel can be a result of what we eat, but what we eat can also be due to how we are feeling.
+What we eat can determine how we feel but how we feel can also determine what we eat.
 Food and the chemicals in our brains interact to keep us going throughout the day.
 It is important to eat a variety of healthy foods, as they have different effects on our brains.
 For example, carbohydrates increase serotonin, a brain chemical that has a calming effect.
 Perhaps that's why people often crave carbohydrate-rich foods when they are under stress.
 Protein-rich foods increase tyrosine, dopamine, and norepinephrine, which help to increase alertness.
 In addition, certain healthy fats (omega-3 fatty acids) become part of the membranes of brain cells and control many brain processes.
 Poor nutrition or lack of a variety of healthy foods can contribute to depression by limiting the availability of these specific nutrients.